aleksandarMilev/soldier-track/README.md

 Steps to contribute:

-1. (_Optional_) Fork the repo
-2. Create a new branch (`git switch -c feature/foo`)
+1. Create a new branch from develop (`git switch -c feature/foo develop`)
-3. Make your changes
+2. Make your changes
-4. Commit them (`git commit -m "Add some cool feature"`)
+3. Commit them (`git commit -m "Add some cool feature"`)
-5. Push (`git push origin feature/foo`)
+4. Push (`git push origin feature/foo`)
-6. Open a pull request
+5. Open a pull request from `foo` to `develop`

 I'll be extremely happy to review and merge your PR!

 Known issues:

 - Grafana does not visualize HTTP Requests Rate
-- All images are saved as URLs at the db (except the static onesm, they are saved as files at `/www.root`).
+- All images are saved as URLs at the database (except the static ones, they are saved as files at `/www.root`).
 This is not ideal.
 It will be better to keep them as files too.
+- There are a few unit tests and not integration tests at all.
+- The code itself is not commented at all (add XML comments, especially in the service interfaces and the extension methods for the web project)